2 separate earthquakes in China cause damage; 3 dead, dozens injured | ExBulletin

 Beijing A strong and shallow earthquake shook southwest China near the border with Myanmar, killing at least three people and injuring more than two dozen, while a separate, more intense earthquake early Saturday tore down a bridge and caused further damage. in central China.

-The first earthquake, with a magnitude of 6.4, struck Yunnan province late Friday.
+The first quake, measuring 6.4 on the Richter scale, struck Yunnan province late Friday.
 The second earthquake with a magnitude of 7.3 occurred hours later in the southern part of Qinghai province, about 621 miles south, according to Chinese measurements.

 U.S. Geological Survey geophysicist Jonathan Tytell said the two quakes were unrelated.